We expand and develop the substance abuse and behavioral health workforce. We do this by awarding grants that support:

 - care in settings that provide combined primary and behavioral health services to underserved and/or rural populations.

-We fund paraprofessional and professional training programs to develop and expand the substance abuse and mental health workforce.
+We fund paraprofessional and professional training programs to develop and expand the substance abuse and behavioral health workforce.
 We work closely with the Substance Abuse and Mental Health Services Administration (SAMHSA), particularly via the SAMHSA-HRSA Center for Integrated Health Solutions to administer this program.

 We fund training and education, faculty development, and curriculum enhancement to prepare students for leadership roles in public health social work through enrollment in a dual master’s degree program in social work and public health.